dplassgit/d2lang/docs/fixing-codegen.md

   VariableSymbol has Location
     GlobalSymbol
     LocalSymbol
-    FormalSymbol has index (?)
+    FormalSymbol has index (?) << didn't need this.

 Location
-  RegisterLocation (includes which register) OK StackLocation (includes offset)
+  RegisterLocation (includes which register) OK StackLocation (includes offset) ok, but... how/when to set the offset? ideally it would be in nasm, but we don't necessarily know the offset
-  ParamLocation? converts to register location or stack location later ? may make the ilcodegenerator easier.
+  ParamLocation (includes index) OK.
   MemoryAddress
   HeapLocation

 PROBLEM:
-**IL (CG?) code only uses strings for locals and params, but needs to use SYMBOLS**
+**IL (CG?) code only uses strings for locals and params, but needs to use SYMBOLS** <<< this didn't matter.